RarelyCharlie/rarelycharlie.github.io/hieroglyphs.md

 Type spaces between codes and mnemonics.
 Spaces between hieroglyphs are optional.

 Type a slash, `/` , to start a new line of hieroglyphs.
 Type a hyphen, `-` , to insert a space between hieroglyphs.
-These formatting symbols do not require spaces around them.
+These formatting symbols may sometimes require spaces around them (this is a bug).
 No other formatting symbols are currently supported, but further formatting options are planned.

 In the hieroglyphs, if you see the symbol <big><del>&#9674;</del></big>, it means you typed something that cannot be interpreted.